 Both of these issues can be circumvented if one is willing to pay the price and write the plumbing code for a non-standard solution.
 We did consider circumventing the XAML-reference issue by custom C#-coded “XAMLWidget”-class that would work like <my:XAMLWidget file=”MyCustomWidget.XAML”/> in the client XAML.
 This would be inconvenient for setting attributes of the custom widget since XML-attributes of a XAML-element must correspond to (static) CLR-properties of the corresponding class.
 So even if MyCustomWidget has an attribute Background one cannot use the syntax <my:XAMLWidget file=”MyCustomWidget.XAML” Background="Red"/> but instead a more convoluted syntax like <my:XAMLWidget file=”MyCustomWidget.XAML” Attributes="Background: Red; Orientation: Horizontal;"/>.

 We also experimented with placing the event handler code in the dynamically loaded XAML-objects (by lack of the class for the widget).
-IronRuby allows this with the Ruby object-extension syntax as shown in listing 3.
+IronRuby allows this with the Ruby object-extension syntax as shown in listing A.3.

-Listing 3: Adding event handlers to XAML widgets
+Listing A.3: Adding event handlers to XAML widgets

+class << my_widget_object

+def some_new_method

+...

+end

+...

+end

 However, this approach would produce less standard and obvious code and require special plumbing code to connect the created widget objects with their handler code.
 The code must be executed for each new widget instance created.